HarryJXB/Python-1/README.md

 # Python-1
-This code describes a DCF model to value a company.
+This code uses stars to draw a graph.